 About

 Maren Svendsen Folkvord has worked over two years at the Childhood, Family and Child Welfare section at Nova, where she researched vulnerable young people and their families.
 She holds a master's degree in sociology from the University of Oslo (2021).
-The master's thesis was about differences between digital and bodily interaction between people, as well as the creation and feeling of community and intimacy.
-Folkvord's research interests include vulnerable children and young people, child welfare services, digital communication and social media, school and education, body and emotions, exclusion, inclusion, friendship and community.
+The master's thesis was about differences between digital and bodily interaction between people, as well as the creation and feelings of community and intimacy.
+Folkvord's research interests include children and young people, digital communication and social media, body and emotions, welfare services, family life, phenomenological and everyday sociological approaches, exclusion, friendship and community.

 Research groups